Showing posts with label Portugal. Show all posts

 Light Lunch

-As will become obvious in the 'main courses' section, we do go out for lunch, but not for a 'light lunch' - keeping it 'light' would be nigh on impossible.
+As will become obvious we sometimes go out for lunch, but rarely for a 'light lunch' - keeping it 'light' would be nigh on impossible.
 But to control a regime noticeably leaning towards over-indulgence, light lunches are a necessity.
-We need salad - lettuce, tomatoes, peppers, garlic, a sprinkle of herbs, a dash of vinegar and a drizzle (or downpour) of olive oil - and in the Algarve what better accompaniment than locally produced sardine paté...
+We need salad - lettuce, tomatoes, peppers, garlic, a sprinkle of herbs, a dash of vinegar and a drizzle downpour of olive oil - and in the Algarve what better accompaniment than locally produced sardine paté...

 Salad and sardine paté